 As with any disease, vulnerability to the disease of addiction differs from person to person.
 There are several factors that can put you at risk for abusing or becoming addicted to alcohol and drugs:

 Substance use also causes problems for people living with HIV.
 When you are under the influence of drugs or alcohol, you are more likely to miss doses of your HIV drugs and less likely to take your HIV drugs as they are prescribed (this is called adherence).
 As a result, your body may not receive the medications it needs to keep your immune system healthy and to prevent drug resistance.

 Your liver's job is to break down drugs and toxins that enter the body.
 If you take HIV drugs -- especially protease inhibitors (PIs) and non-nucleoside reverse transcriptase inhibitors (NNRTIs) -- while also using street drugs or alcohol, your HIV drugs are 'competing' for your liver's attention with the other substance.
 As a result, both your HIV drugs and whatever substance you have taken may take longer to break down.
-This means that you may have higher than expected levels of either or both of them in your bloodstream.
+This means you may have higher than expected levels of either or both of them in your bloodstream.
 Having too much HIV drug in your system can cause serious, even life-threatening side effects.
 In the same way, an overdose of recreational drugs, prescription drugs, or alcohol can be fatal.

 Lastly, substance abuse plays a major role in domestic violence.
 Because violence is linked to poor decision-making and more risk taking, women who experience violence are more likely to suffer bad health effects.
 These effects include a higher risk for getting HIV as well as poor adherence to HIV drugs.